b-thi/FNN/README.md

 ```
 Not bad!

-Okay that's all I have for now
+Okay that's all I have for now, have fun!